trofimovamw/GInCovPipe/README.md

 ### 3. Run

-To run the pipeline, go to Snakemake directory (where the Snakefile is) and activate the conda environment you created in step 1.2.
+To run the pipeline, go to the pipeline directory (where the Snakefile is) and activate the conda environment you created in step 1.2.
 Then enter the following command to execute the pipeline:

 ```
 snakemake --use-conda --snakefile Snakefile --configfile path/to/config.yaml -j -d path/to/workdir